Assassination of Saleh al-Arouri: Attack

 According to CCTV footage published by MTV Lebanon, the attack took place around 17:41 (local time) in Dahieh, a residential suburban neighborhood of Beirut.
 Cell phone footage show at least one car engulfed in flames in front of a damaged residential building as dozens gather in the area just after the strike.
 Early reports said that four Hamas members were killed but increased to six which included a possible civilian.
-Hamas-affiliated Al-Aqsa TV announced that Hamas Operations Chief in Lebanon, Samir Fendi, and Azzam al-Aqra were among those killed in the strike alongside al-Arouri.
+The Hamas-affiliated Al-Aqsa TV announced that the Hamas Operations Chief in Lebanon, Samir Fendi, and Azzam al-Aqra were among those killed in the strike alongside al-Arouri.

 Ismail Haniyeh later identified three additional Hamas members who were killed.
-He announced the deaths of Hamas members Mahmoud Zaki Shahin, Mohammad Bashasha, Mohammad al-Rayes and Mohammad Hamoud.
+He announced the deaths of Hamas members Mahmoud Zaki Shahin, Mohammad Bashasha, Mohammad al-Rayes, and Mohammad Hamoud.

 Two senior U.S. officials confirmed that Israel was responsible for the strike.

 Deaths

 List of those killed that were eventually announced by Hamas.